kevoree/kevoree-cpp/README.md

 ##### Requirements:
-Install git and java if you do not have it yet. cc
+Install git and java if you do not have it yet.
 CPP unit
 #### Linux Ubuntu :
 Linux Debian Procedure should work on Ubuntu and similar distributions: install appropriate packages: